The town and county seem to have come to agreement: They want some sort of neighborhood plan for northern South Park.

 But last Monday, elected officials sparred over whether to plan the area jointly.

 “We could make a motion and do a neighborhood plan tomorrow,” Commissioner Greg Epstein said, noting attorneys had advised commissioners they could move ahead without the town.

 With the Gill family proposing a large, market-based development targeted at housing the local workforce in the area, Epstein is spurring the board to move swiftly.
-(Turn to page 7A for more details on the project.)

 “What we’re trying to do is bring the town along and say, ‘Do you want to be part of this joint planning effort?’” he said.